 All the while, amidst layoffs and restructuring at just about every other print magazine, rumors were abound regarding additional closures of additional glossies.
 So, why – in the age of rather regular magazine deaths – are both Hearst and Condé Nast working on brand new print publications?

-Condé Nast, the publisher behind Vogue, Vanity Fair, and Glamour, among others, announced late last month that artistic director Anna Wintour is working with actress Gwyneth Paltrow to turn her lifestyle website, Goop, into a quarterly print publication.
+Condé Nast, the publisher behind Vogue, Vanity Fair, and Glamour, among others, announced this spring that artistic director Anna Wintour is working with actress Gwyneth Paltrow to turn her lifestyle website, Goop, into a quarterly print publication.
 The idea behind Goop, the magazine, will be to position Paltrow “as the Oprah Winfrey of wellness” and give the digital brand a physical presence, according to the New York Times.

 Meanwhile, Condé’s closest rival, Hearst Corporation, revealed last year that it had a new magazine in the works, a travel publication with Airbnb, the $31 billion home-sharing platform.
-Airbnbmag, a print-only publication, is set to hit select newsstands and mailboxes this month.
+Airbnbmag, a print-only publication, hit select newsstands and mailboxes this past May.
 Its selling point?
 Many of the articles, including the debut cover feature, are mined thanks to billions of anonymous data points collected by way of the Airbnb service.

-Brian Chesky, chief executive of Airbnb, told the Wall Street Journal recently: “No one has billions of demand search data points for nearly every country in the world.
+Speaking of Airbnb mag, Brian Chesky, the company's chief executive, told the Wall Street Journal: “No one has billions of demand search data points for nearly every country in the world.
 That gives us a leg up.”
 The Airbnb data will help editors to shape the magazine’s content.
 As such, the first issue was driven by what people have been searching for most frequently on Airbnb: Cuba.

-The magazine, which will retail for $3.99, will make its second drop in September, and “if readers and advertisers like what they see, the magazine will have a more robust publishing schedule in 2018,” per WSJ.
+The magazine, which retails for $3.99, makes its second drop this month, and “if readers and advertisers like what they see, the magazine will have a more robust publishing schedule in 2018,” per WSJ.